MDN’s new MCP server is an attempt to give agents authoritative, accurate information about HTML, CSS, and JavaScript.

 A model might know an older version of a CSS feature.
 It might miss that a browser shipped support last month.
 It might confuse two similar APIs.
 Or it might give you a confident answer about browser compatibility that sounds right but is out of date.

-MDN’s new MCP server is an attempt to fix that problem at the source.
+MDN’s new MCP server is an attempt to give agents authoritative, accurate information about HTML, CSS, and JavaScript.